ezlifeSol/gampose/README.md

 - **Joystick**: Provides a virtual joystick component with properties such as size, base image, and stick image.
 It supports drag events for controlling the joystick.

+### GameVision

+- **GameVision**: Class that represents the camera or viewport within the game.
+It defines the position and anchor point of the camera, allowing for manipulation of the game's view.
+    - `position`: Position of the camera.
+    - `anchor`: Anchor point of the camera.

+### GameOutfit

+- **GameOutfit**: Class that represents the visual styling of the game environment.
+It allows for customization of the background color and other visual properties of the game space.
+    - `backgroundColor`: Color of the game space background.

+### GameInput

+- **GameInput**: A class for handling various input events within the game.
+It includes:
+    - `onClick`: Callback for click events.
+    - `onTap`: Callback for tap events with `Offset` parameter.
+    - `onDoubleTap`: Callback for double-tap events with `Offset` parameter.
+    - `onLongPress`: Callback for long press events with `Offset` parameter.
+    - `onPress`: Callback for press events with `Offset` parameter.
+    - `onDragging`: Listener for drag events.

 ## Getting Started

 ### Step 1.
 Add the JitPack repository to your build file